Configuration

 HEARTBEAT_MAX_LATENCY

-timeout period for heartbeats (default is 86400 seconds)
+86400seconds,0= do not timeout)HEARTBEAT_TIMEOUTtimeout period for heartbeats (default is

 Housekeeping Settings